Welcome to the website of the West Midlands Regional Group of the Council for British Archaeology.

 Dates for your diary:

-- The 2016 CBA West Midlands AGM will be held on Saturday
+- The CBA West Midlands 2016 AGM and

 Back issues of our West Midlands Archaeology journal are now on-line.
 Visit the West Midlands Archaeology page for more information.